na-na-hi/renget/archive/ProdiAgy.md

 #old april guide @ rentry.co/dadaptguide
 #written by a nerd who likes to optimize
 !!! danger At this point in time training iA3 may require the dev2 branch of bmaltais/kohya_ss until that is merged into main.
+!!! danger bmaltais/kohya_ss at the time of this guide being updated has a bug with Gradient Accumulation Steps: it doesn't take into account the scheduler, if you cosine with GAS > 2 it gets slower, if you cosine without GAS it drops like normal.
+On top of that, Gradient Checkpointing might make Gradient Accumulation Steps not function at all, so disable it if using GA.
 !!! danger Still figuring out some settings.
 It's been a couple of days but it's getting good.

 ##What is it?